Sidhwan Bet: History

 Soon after Sidhwan Bet was first established, the ancestor Sidhu brothers also invited their Pannu and Boparai friends to move there.
 As a result, there are also small and separate areas occupied by residents with Pannu and Boparai surnames.

-Government facilities, shopping and other amenities
+Government Facilites, Shopping and other Amenities

-Sidhwan Bet is home to a sub-tehsil office, a police station, a civil hospital, a high school for boys, a high school for girls, a primary school for boys, a primary school for girls, a Block Development and Panchayat Office, a post office, a dana mandi (wholesale grain market), an electricity sub-station and several banks.
+Sidhwan Bet is home to a sub-tehsil office, a police station, a civil hospital, a high school for boys, a high school for girls, a primary school boys, a primary school for girls, a Block Development and Panchayat Office, a post office, a dana mandi (wholesale grain market), an electricity sub-station and several banks.

 Residents of many adjacent villages come to Sidhwan Bet for shopping and other services.
 The bazaar has lots of family-run retail shops such as green grocers, readymade clothing shops, loose fabric shops, hair and beauty parlors, general stores, and construction/renovation stores.
 There are many modern type restaurants as well as traditional dhabas.
 In addition to the hospital there are other medical facilities such as doctors, dentists and chemist shops.